 Hulk Hogan is considered the greatest, most influential professional wrestler to ever live.
 Hulkamania dominated the 1980s.
 Hogan later reset his career as the villainous “Hollywood Hogan” in World Championship Wrestling in the 1990s.
 From the start, the most recognized wrestler on the planet has always lived up to his billing as “The Immortal” Hulk Hogan.

-Hogan’s crowning moment was his induction into the WWE Hall of Fame in 2005; he was inducted by Sylvester Stallone.
+Hogan’s crowning moment was his induction into the WWE Hall of Fame in 2005, and he was inducted by Sylvester Stallone.

-Does the legend Hulk Hogan, based on legacy and merit alone, deserve another chance?
+Did the legend Hulk Hogan, based on in-ring merit alone, deserve another chance?
 Why should a racist tirade behind closed door be forgiven so easily?

 The Early Years